spacehuhn/PacketMonitor/README.md

 ![]()

-You can see peaks whenever a device starts surfing the web and it will also warn you when a deauthentication attack is going on that channel!
+You can see peaks whenever a device starts surfing the web and it will also warn you when a deauthentication attack is going on the selected channel!
 (For more info please see my [DeauthDetector project](https://github.com/spacehuhn/DeauthDetector).)

 ## Building it